-Key objective Register new entrants, if they meet all regulatory standards under the Securitisation Regulation.
+Register new entrants, if they meet all regulatory standards under the Securitisation Regulation.
 Effective identification of risks to the objective that securitisation repositories' data be of good quality.
-Timely and lasting impact supervisory activities at individual SR level. ongoing supervision the securitisation repositories (SR) and will set up the framework for their n.
-ESMA will start using the supervisory toolkit to address the key 2020 including ongoing monitoring, investigations and on-site inspections.
-Timely assessment of registration applications Main outputs SR risk assessment framework Engagement with individual SRs, letters addressed to SRs identifying risks and requesting remediation in alignment with key supervisory priorities
+Timely and lasting impact supervisory activities at individual SR level.

+ESMA will register the securitisation repositories (SR) and will set up the framework for their ongoing supervision.
+ESMA will start using the supervisory toolkit to address the key 2020 risks and priorities, including ongoing monitoring, investigations and on-site inspections.

+- Timely assessment of registration applications - SR risk assessment framework - Engagement with individual SRs, letters addressed to SRs identifying risks and requesting remediation in alignment with key supervisory priorities